 As social selling has grown as a practice, sales professionals have steered away from using cold-calling strategies on their own.
-Instead of just relying on prospects answering their phones, salespeople are using Facebook, LinkedIn, Twitter and other platforms to engage with warm and cold leads.
+Instead of just relying on prospects answering their phones (which still works, and we recommend seeing this guide on cold-calling strategies), salespeople are using Facebook, LinkedIn, Twitter and other platforms to engage with warm and cold leads.
 Instead of dedicating their days to the process of repetitive calling, sales professionals are leveraging other selling points — thought leadership, branding and the likes — to connect with audiences.

 What constitutes as social selling — and what doesn’t

 Now that you’ve gathered a working definition of the term, it’s important to lay out some best practices of the art of social selling.
 Many sales professionals use social selling primarily as a tool to gain leads.
 While this is often a direct result of implementing these strategies, it should not be the primary goal.
 Instead, sales professionals should focus on social selling as a way to build relationships with current and potential customers.
 Rather than gaining more leads, it’s about converting these leads into customers who are invested in your brand.